Size Of Quarter In Cm

 A Brief History of the Quarter's Size and Design

 The size of the quarter hasn't always been consistent throughout American history.
-Early quarters varied in size and composition before the standardization that exists today.
-Understanding this historical context helps to appreciate the current dimensions.
-The current size and weight were established to ensure a balance between durability, ease of handling, and cost-effectiveness during production.
+Even so, early quarters varied in size and composition before the standardization that exists today.
+Day to day, understanding this historical context helps to appreciate the current dimensions.
+Here's the thing — the current size and weight were established to ensure a balance between durability, ease of handling, and cost-effectiveness during production.
 The design, featuring George Washington, has remained relatively consistent since its introduction in 1932, contributing to its widespread recognition and familiarity.

 Beyond the Official Dimensions: Factors Influencing Perceived Size